Cassandra Cain: Batgirl costume

 Cassandra's costume as Batgirl is composed of black skin-tight leather.
 Her mask covers all of her head with the exception of the eyes, which are darkened, and symbolic stitches surround the mouth of the mask.
 Cassandra wears a yellow-rimmed black logo rather than the yellow bat version of the logo worn by Barbara.
 The costume was first created and worn by the Huntress in the early stages of "No Man's Land".
+The costume displays slight variations in Titans East.
+The cape shows a yellow lining and Cassandra wears a "capsule" utility belt rather than pouches.
+In Teen Titans (vol. 3) #43, the once hollow bat-symbol appears to have been filled in and her cape is once again completely black; a new line of stitching goes up the forehead of her cowl.
+This version of the costume apparently results from one artist's interpretation, as Cassandra's appearances elsewhere (i.e., Supergirl and Batman and the Outsiders) show her wearing her standard Batgirl costume.

-Like the other members of the Bat-Clan, Cassandra's Batgirl also wears a yellow-pouched utility belt which contains grappling hooks, batarangs, mini-explosives, tracking devices, a hand-held computer, binoculars, PlastiCuffs, and smoke pellets.
-However, Cassandra rarely uses any of these devices.
+As Batgirl, Cassandra also wears a yellow-pouched utility belt which contains grappling hooks, batarangs, mini-explosives, tracking devices, a hand-held computer, binoculars, plastic handcuffs, and smoke pellets.